 We have not verified the underlying data nor have we undertaken "auditing at source".
-We have assumed that any material data issues will have been identified by the Approved Auditor of AICFL (Ernst & Young) during their testing and would have been notified to us.
+No material data issues have been identified and notified to us by the Approved Auditor of AICFL (Ernst & Young) during their testing.

-We have tested the data for internal consistency with the data provided at the previous valuation (31 March 2013).
+We have tested the data for internal consistency with the data provided at the previous valuation (31 March 2014).